 It has been established that SLE runs in families of those with the disease.
-The specific gene responsible has not been identified, but some genes have been associated with SLE.
+The specific gene responsible has not been identified, but some genes have been associated with lupus.
 These genes show polymorphism and have been closely linked.
-However, the role played, and the degree to which they contribute to the development of SLE is still unknown.
+However, the role played, and the degree to which they contribute to the development of the disease is still unknown.
 Genes in the Human leukocyte antigen (HLA) family have been associated with SLE since they form part of the immune system.

-Environmental factors that can lead to SLE include ultraviolet rays, use of certain medications, physical or emotional stress, viruses, and trauma.
+Environmental factors that can lead to systemic lupus erythematosus include ultraviolet rays, the use of certain medications, physical or emotional stress, viruses, and trauma.

 The following procedures are used for diagnosing systemic lupus erythematosus:

 SLE affects people in different ways; therefore treatment is more effective when it is individual-specific.
-However, there is no cure for SLE.
+However, there is no cure for the disease.
 Treatment is aimed at reducing or easing symptoms.

-Research conducted recently in a multicentre in China has given hopeful insights into the possible treatment of systemic lupus erythematosus with mesenchymal stem cells.
-Mesenchymal stem cells can differentiate into bone and cartilage and can help with tissue regeneration.
-Mesenchymal stem cells are not detected by the immune system, making them very useful for treatment of autoimmune diseases such as systemic lupus erythematosus.
+A multicenter clinical study conducted in 2014 in China has given hopeful insights into the possible treatment of systemic lupus erythematosus with mesenchymal stem cells (MSCs).
+These cells can differentiate into bone and cartilage and can help with tissue regeneration.
+MSCs are not detected by the immune system, making them very useful for the treatment of autoimmune diseases such as systemic lupus erythematosus.
 In the research conducted, mesenchymal cells administered to SLE sufferers were to some extent recruited to areas where inflammation is taking place.
-In this way they helped with regenerating the damaged tissue.
-There was a significant success in the subjects used for the study.
-However, scientists suggested there's more work to be done in this area.
+In this way, they helped with regenerating the damaged tissue.
+There was significant success in the subjects used for the study.
 It’s also noteworthy that there were no recorded side effects within the few years they were tested.
-Scientists are still uncertain of long-term outcomes of the mesenchymal stem cell treatment.
+However, scientists suggested there’s more work to be done in this area to evaluate the long-term outcomes of mesenchymal stem cell treatment.